wdmssk/netty-example-https/README.md

 Other relevant SSL/TLS and keystore best practices include:

-- Do not package keystore files and keystore configuration files (including passwords) inside Jar files/application archive files (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html), [Where to store Java keystore password?](https://security.stackexchange.com/questions/31050/where-to-store-java-keystore-password), and [How can I protect MySQL username and password from decompiling?](https://stackoverflow.com/questions/442862/how-can-i-protect-mysql-username-and-password-from-decompiling/442872#442872)).
+- Do not package keystore files and keystore configuration files (including passwords) inside Jar files/application archive files (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html), and [How can I protect MySQL username and password from decompiling?](https://stackoverflow.com/questions/442862/how-can-i-protect-mysql-username-and-password-from-decompiling/442872#442872)).
-- Use standard operating system access security protocols to protect keystore files and keystore configuration files (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html)).
+- Use standard operating system access security protocols to protect keystore files and keystore configuration files (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html), and [Keystore best practices](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.admin.sec.doc/doc/t0062034.html)).
 - Use the PKCS12 Format for keystores (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html)).

 The following subsections provide additional information necessary to implement a Netty HTTPS server compliant with the best practices.

 ### 3.2 General Structure of a Netty HTTPS Server

-To create a Netty HTTPS server, the following is required:
+The following is required to create a Netty HTTPS server,

-- Keystore with server private key and certificate signed by CA. In the project, *src/main/resources/security/svr_netty.p12* is the keystore file.
+1. Keystore with server private key and certificate signed by CA.
-- Keystore configuration file containing the data needed to access the keystore data.
+2. Keystore configuration file containing the data needed to access the keystore data.
 The file should contain the keystore file path, the keystore password, entry alias (for private key and certificate pair), and private key password.
-In the project, *src/main/resources/security/config.properties* is the keystore configuration file.
+3. Logic to acquire the path of the keystore configuration file.
-- File containing path of the keystore configuration file, and logic to extract this path.
-In the project, the path is contained in *src/main/resources/application.properties*, and the *io.netty.https.App* class extracts the path using *io.netty.https.util.ApplicationProperties* class.
-- Logic to extract the private key and certificate from keystore using the data in keystore configuration file.
-The key and certificate are necessary to create the *io.netty.handler.ssl.SslContext* for the Netty server.
-In the project, *io.netty.https.security.KeyStoreData* class extracts the private key and certificate, and *io.netty.handler.ssl.SslContext* is created in the *io.netty.https.App* class.
+4. Logic to extract the private key and certificate from keystore, and keystore configuration file.
+The key and certificate are necessary to create the `io.netty.handler.ssl.SslContext` for the Netty server.

+In the project, these correspond to:

+1. `src/main/resources/security/svr_netty.p12` file.
+2. `src/main/resources/security/config.properties` file.
+3. the path is extracted from `src/main/resources/application.properties` using the `from` method in the `io.netty.https.util.ApplicationProperties` class.
+4. the private key and certificate are extracted by the methods in `io.netty.https.App` and `io.netty.https.security.KeyStoreData` classes.
+`io.netty.handler.ssl.SslContext` is created by the `getSslContext(KeyStoreData keyStoreData)` method of the `io.netty.https.App` class.

 ### 3.3 Creating and Managing the Keystore